 In addition to state policy, state politics can also affect firm preferences in national politics.
 As much as firms are embedded in multi-level systems of policies, they are also embedded in multi-level systems of politics.
-In many cases, state governments take positions with respect to federal policies, and firms may have incentives to align with those positions to gain or maintain political capital and thus access to state-level policymakers.
+In many cases, state governments take positions with respect to federal policies.
+Firms may align with those positions to gain or maintain political capital, and thus access to state-level policymakers that could help them shape future regulation.

 Political capital, here understood as "a firm asset consisting of relationships and ties with political and regulatory players" (J.H.
-Kim 2019, 1913), is central to firm performance (Faccio 2006; Faccio, Masulis, and McConnell 2006).
+Kim 2019, 1913), is important to firm performance (Faccio 2006).
 Firms' political capital depends on multiple factors including policy expertise, whether it is foreign or domestic, and also preference similarity between a firm and governments.
 We focus on this third factor, preference similarity, which is essential to information exchange and political access (Carpenter, Esterling, and Lazer 2004).
 Policymakers often hold their own preferences and will grant access to interest groups that support their agenda (Woll 2007).
 Firms, in turn, may align with policymakers in order to invest in political capital and potentially improve their capacity to influence future policies.